Seahawks vs. Rams prediction, odds, line, time, spread: 2026 NFC Championship Game picks by proven model

 Why the Seahawks can cover

 No team has a better spread record than Seattle, which has gone 13-5 versus the line over the regular plus postseason.
-The Seahawks are riding an eight-game outright win streak, with the last three of those all coming by double-digits against NFC playoff teams.
+The Seahawks are riding an eight-game outright win streak, with the last three of those all coming by double-digits against NFC playoff teams, with just one total touchdown allowed over this stretch.
 Also, one can't discount that Seattle is coming off a Saturday game, with the Rams playing a Sunday overtime game, and the former boasts a 5-1 ATS record with a rest edge.
 On the field, the Seahawks' defense is the best unit in all of football, ranking first in points allowed, allowing the fewest yards per rush and giving up the fewest yards per pass.
 That overshadows the fact they also have the No. 3 scoring offense, and it's one which is coming off its second-most points (41) in franchise postseason history.
 See which team to back at SportsLine.

 How to make Rams vs. Seahawks picks